-Transocean Ltd. (RIG), the world’s largest offshore rig contractor, won an appeals court ruling that reinstates a $15 million jury verdict against shipping company A.P.
+Transocean Ltd. (RIG:US), the world’s largest offshore rig contractor, won an appeals court ruling that reinstates a $15 million jury verdict against shipping company A.P.
 Moeller Maersk A/S (MAERSKB) over a way to drill wells.

 A trial judge was wrong to throw out the jury verdict, the U.S. Court of Appeals for the Federal Circuit said in a decision posted on its website yesterday.
 “Transocean presented substantial evidence” to back the jury’s April 2011 decision upholding the patents, the appeals court said.

 The dispute, first filed in 2007, is over Transocean’s dual-activity technology, which lets a single derrick on a rig perform parallel drilling operations to save time and money.
 Vernier, Switzerland-based Transocean had claimed three patents were infringed by a rig Maersk was building for use by Norway’s Statoil ASA (STL) in the Gulf of Mexico.

 “Maersk was aware of Transocean’s patents and its drillships embodying the patents while Maersk designed its accused rig,” the three-judge appellate panel ruled.
 “The evidence also shows that Maersk decided to incorporate the claimed dual-activity feature anyway because it believed Transocean’s patents were invalid.”

 The case has bounced between the trial court and the Federal Circuit for years.
 U.S. District Judge Kenneth Hoyt in Houston in 2009 said the patents were invalid, only to have the appeals court revive the case a year later.